Elon Musk claims he has ‘formed’ his own political party after fallout with Trump: ‘Give you back your freedom’

 “I’m sorry, but I just can’t stand it anymore,” Musk wrote of Trump’s bill on June 3.
 “This massive, outrageous, pork-filled Congressional spending bill is a disgusting abomination.”

-Musk spent several months this year leading the Department of Government Efficiency to slash government spending.
+Musk spent several months this year leading the Department of Government Efficiency’s efforts to slash government spending.
 Under his leadership, DOGE laid off hundreds of thousands of federal employees, hollowed out several agencies and terminated thousands of government contracts and grants.

 Musk doubled down on June 5, calling the legislation the “Big Ugly Bill.”
 The billionaire also flirted with the idea of forming a new political party, but didn’t offer specifics.